A topological characterisation of the Kashiwara-Vergne groups: Preliminaries

 A foamed vertex, diagrammatically, is a trivalent vertex with a total ordering of the incident edges, denoted $\vertex$.
 The first edge in the total ordering is the top (blue) edge, and edges are ordered counterclockwise.
 Topologically, a vertex is a singular surface in $\mathbb R^4$, which is easiest to visualise as a movie in $\mathbb R^3$ in which a circle flies inside another, they merge, and become a single circle.
 The ``merged'' circle corresponds to the top edge.
-See, \cite[Section 4.1.1]{BND:WKO2} for details.
+Those interested in the topological details may read \cite[Section 4.1.1]{BND:WKO2} for details.
 We allow all possible orientations of foamed vertices.
-The symbol $\vertex$ stands for the vertex all of whose edges are oriented upwards, and all seven other vertices can be obtained from this via orientation switch operations (see below).
-See also \cite[Figure 16]{BND:WKO2}. \begin{definition} The circuit algebra of \emph{$w$-foams} is given by the presentation
+The symbol $\vertex$ stands for the vertex all of whose edges are oriented upwards, and all seven other vertices can be obtained from this via orientation switch operations (as in Definition~\ref{def:w-foam operations} below).
+For more detail see \cite[Figure 16]{BND:WKO2}. \begin{definition} The circuit algebra of \emph{$w$-foams} is given by\footnote{To generate strictly as a circuit algebra, technically all orientations of caps and vertices are needed.
+To generate as a circuit algebra with auxiliary operations, which includes orientation switches, the upward oriented cap and vertex suffice.} the presentation

-Moreover, $\wf$ is equipped with the following auxiliary operations: orientation switches $S_e, A_e$ unzips $u_e$ and $d_e$ described below. \end{definition}
+Moreover, $\wf$ is equipped with the following auxiliary operations: orientation switches $S_e, A_e$, unzips $u_e$, and strand deletion $d_e$ described in Definition~\ref{def:w-foam operations} below. \end{definition}

 As with $w$-tangles, $\wf$ is a discrete circuit algebra where elements of the set $\mathsf{\wf}[L^{-}_i;L^{+}_i]$ are $w$-foams.
 Notice that in $\wf$ the cardinality of $L^{-}_i$ may not be the same as $L^{+}_i$, as vertices allow for strands to merge and split.
 An example of a $w$-foam is presented on the left in Figure~\ref{skeleton_map_foams}.